-Workday have announced Workday Cloud Platform (WCP), their Platform-as-a-Service (PaaS) offering.
-Kainos has been part of the early adopter programme since 2017.
-While still in its embryonic stages, WCP may offer a new future growth opportunity - such as additional IP development for Kainos or specialised development services to other Workday customers and partners.
+Workday Inc. has a Platform-as-a-Service offering known as Workday Cloud Platform (WCP), which is expected to have general availability by late 2019.
+Kainos has been part of the early adopter programme since 2017, and while WCP is at an early stage it may offer new future growth opportunities - such as additional IP development for Kainos or specialised development services to other Workday customers and partners.

-Looking forward, continued strong growth for Smart will be powered by increased penetration of Smart in the Workday Inc. customer base, by expansion of the Workday Inc. customer base itself and by the development and adoption of new Smart modules, of which Payroll is the most recent example.
+Looking forward, continued strong growth for Smart will be powered by increased penetration of Smart in the Workday Inc. customer base, by expansion of the Workday customer base itself and by the development and adoption of new Smart modules.

-Digital Platforms - Evolve EMR
+Digital Platforms - Evolve

-Evolve EMR continues to be a leading supplier to the NHS and is now deployed at enterprise scale across 35 Health Trusts (approximately 110 hospitals), managing over 1.5 billion images and with 35 million patients registered on the system.
+Evolve EMR continues to be a leading supplier to the NHS and is now deployed at enterprise scale across 30 Health Trusts, managing over 2.0 billion images with 39 million patients registered on the system.